ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 First, what other tools are out there for building OCI compliant images?

 >NOTE: Not all of these tools are maintained, and not all would be usable in production.
-This is just a list to show that there are several tools one can use build an OCI compliant image, not all of which use Dockerfiles.
+This is just a list to show that there are several tools one can use to build an OCI compliant image, not all of which use Dockerfiles.
 (However, that said, I don't think there are quite enough tools to show the vibrant OCI image building ecosystem that one would expect given the popularity of containers.)

 Here's an incomplete list: